 Jewelry is sold not only by specialized jewelry retailers, but also by department stores and mass merchants.
 Because regular gross margins are very high, often 50 percent, mass merchants have been able to cut prices and take market share.
 Wal-Mart and Macy's are among the largest jewelry retailers in the US.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Jewelry is often classified as bridal merchandise (engagement, bridal, and anniversary rings) or fashion jewelry (rings, bracelets, earrings, pins, gold chains).
 Other sources of revenue for retailers include watches, silver flatware, and other giftware.
-Diamond jewelry and loose diamonds account ...
+Diamond jewelry and ...